yqkee0411/energy_monitoring/README.md

 # energy_monitoring
-An energy monitoring solution for small home

-# Home Energy Monitoring System with ESP8266 & Home Assistant

-A DIY IoT project to monitor and analyze household electricity consumption in real-time using **ESP8266**, **PZEM-004T energy meters**, and **Home Assistant**.
+A DIY IoT project to monitor and analyze household electricity consumption in real-time using **ESP8266 (flash with Tasmota)**, **PZEM-004T energy meters**, and **Home Assistant**.
 This system provides detailed energy usage data, historical trends, and cost calculations based on local electricity tariffs.

 ---

 ## Overview

-I developed this project to track my home's power consumption across multiple circuits.
+The reason for the creation of this project is that my mom have been complaning about the electricity being expensive since i move in and i have been frustrated about it since, as I have no idea what's using the electricity and how to cut the usage, so I decided on making myself a cheap enery monitoring system to know what's using the electricity.
+That is why i have gone the cheapest route i am comfortable with.
 It uses three PZEM-004T modules connected via I²C to an ESP8266 running Tasmota firmware.
 Data is published over MQTT to Home Assistant, where dashboards display real-time usage, daily costs, and historical trends.

 **Key objectives:**
-- Real-time monitoring of power usage across three circuits.
+- Real-time monitoring of power usage across three phase.
 - Cost calculation based on Malaysia’s electricity tariff.
 - Historical data visualization for energy optimization.
 - Low-cost and modular hardware setup.